Gamify-IT/docs/adr/2022-07-17-minigame-configuration-id-in-url.md

 - old solution
     - very bad
     - cannot use the fragment for section-linking anymore
-    - url fragment is normally optional but mandatory in our case
+    - URL fragment is normally optional but mandatory in our case
 - email
     - bad user experience